blueskyCommunity/aozora/README.md

 underlying tech: [blockchain, keypairs, etc]
 used-by: [fediverse, ssb, twitter, etc] approx num users: [+/- order of magnitude]
+how-to-use: [can it be used by other stacks/platforms?  how?]
 reasons: [for use/not use]
 requests: [what would be good to do next with this method]
 ```